 Mirador de Guapulo Camino de Orellana

 A local favorite for steaming plates of vegan Taiwanese food served cafeteria style, Formosa has the right mix of flavor and creative options for a cheap and cheerful meal.
 Set lunches hit the right notes with soups, noodle and vegetable dishes, dumplings, wantons, juice, and a desert.

 Jeronimo Carrion y Juan Leon Mera

 Reina Victoria y Juan León Mera

 Committed to sustainable and local agriculture and permaculture, Flora delivers when it comes to good food and fun company.
 The small, revolving a la carte menu has included burritos, ceviche, soups, stews, salads, and the house specialty-raw food.
-Daily menu items are often lasagna, pastas, pizzas, omlettes, and roast veggie plated using garbanzo beans, quinoa, zucchini, sautéed mushrooms, and humus.
+Daily menu items are often lasagna, pasta, pizzas, omelets, and roast veggie plated using garbanzo beans, quinoa, zucchini, sautéed mushrooms, and hummus.
 Events take place regularly, as do daily specials.

 El Maple stands out as one of the longstanding and staple go to places for good, filling, vegan and vegetarian food that puts the flavor back into Indian, Chinese, Thai, and Ecuadorian plates inspired from traditional recipes of the mountains.